tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 - Value: TBD10
 - Description: Curve25519 elliptic curve + Kyber768 parameter
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: secp384r1_kyber768
 - Value: TBD11
 - Description: P-384 + Kyber768 parameter
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: x25519_kyber512
 - Value: TBD12
 - Description: Curve25519 elliptic curve + Kyber512 parameter
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: secp256r1_kyber512
 - Value: TBD13
-- Description: Curve25519 elliptic curve + Kyber512 parameter
+- Description: P-256 + Kyber512 parameter
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: x25519_kyber768+A128KW
 - Value: TBD14
 - Description: Curve25519 elliptic curve + Kyber768 parameter and CEK wrapped with "A128KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: secp384r1_kyber768+A128KW
 - Value: TBD15
 - Description: P-384 + Kyber768 parameter and CEK wrapped with "A128KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: x25519_kyber512+A128KW
 - Value: TBD16
 - Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A128KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: secp256r1_kyber512+A128KW
 - Value: TBD17
-- Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A128KW"
+- Description: P-256 + Kyber512 parameter and CEK wrapped with "A128KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: x25519_kyber768+A256KW
 - Value: TBD18
 - Description: Curve25519 elliptic curve + Kyber768 parameter and CEK wrapped with "A256KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: secp384r1_kyber768+A256KW
 - Value: TBD19
 - Description: P-384 + Kyber768 parameter and CEK wrapped with "A256KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: x25519_kyber512+A256KW
 - Value: TBD20
 - Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A256KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 - Name: secp256r1_kyber512+A256KW
 - Value: TBD21
-- Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A256KW"
+- Description: P-256 + Kyber512 parameter and CEK wrapped with "A256KW"
 - Reference: This document (TBD)
-- Recommended: TBD7
+- Recommended: No

 ### COSE PQC KEM Registry